-- pain relief
+- Provides pain relief

 Palmitoylethanolamide (PEA) protects cells and tissues against damage caused by lack of oxygen (hypoxia), mechanical damage or damage caused by inflammation.

 Health Benefits of Palmitoylethanolamide (PEA)

-So what is pea and where does it come from?
+So Where does Palmitoylethanolamide come from?

-Palmitoylethanolamide PEA is also present in many types of food that we regularly consume such as peanuts, eggs, and milk.It is an endogenous substance which means it is produced in the body.
-It is naturally present in the brain and spinal cord.
+Palmitoylethanolamide PEA is also present in many types of food that we regularly consume such as peanuts, eggs, and milk.It is naturally present in the brain and spinal cord.
 Scientific studies have shown that hypersensitivity to pain which occurs wherever there is a constriction of the sciatic nerve in the body is largely caused by lower levels of naturally produced PEA in the spinal cord and brain.
-You can therefore accurately claim that reduced levels of PEA can be linked to increased pain hypersensitivity.
+You can therefore assume that reduced levels of PEA may be linked to increased pain hypersensitivity.

 Source: Self Hacked (https://www.selfhacked.com/blog/palmitoylethanolamide-pea/)

 What are the key benefits of PEA to your body?